 - It is claimed that over six (6) million Jews were killed by Hitler.
 On the other hand, the oppression of Africans resulted in anywhere from sixty (60) million, to, as much as, one hundred and fifty (150) million people being annihilated.
 That’s ten (10) to twenty-five (25) times more people.

 - Though the Jews received reparations both on a national and personal level.
-African’s requests for the same are dismissed as irrational rantings.
-In fact, Haiti was ordered to pay (the equivalent of twenty-one billions dollars today) reparations to France after they defeated the most powerful army in the world, at that time, and gained their liberty.
+Africans’ requests for the same are dismissed as irrational rantings.
+In fact, Haiti was ordered to pay (the equivalent of twenty-one billions dollars in today’s money) reparations to France after they defeated the most powerful army in the world at that time, and gained their liberty.

 The Destruction Of The African Psyche

-Though I am in agreement that the Jewish holocaust was an extremely horrific event.
+Though I agree that the Jewish holocaust was an extremely horrific event.
 It, in both scale and duration, pales in comparison to the African genocide.
 An event of such colossal size is enough to erase from the mental faculty all knowledge of self.
-One becomes an empty shell, easily programmed to accept slavery as your predetermined lot.
+One can become an empty shell, easily programmed to accept slavery as your predetermined lot.
 In much the same way that the Dalits in India are conditioned from birth to accept their roles as untouchables.

 So even though the physical shackles may have been removed, the mental chains of inferiority remain.
 Is it any wonder that Africans can celebrate their ’emancipation’ as though they have been given some great gift.